The Continuous Subsolution Problem for Complex Hessian Equations: Introduction

 \section{Introduction}

 Complex Hessian equations are important examples of fully non-linear PDE's of second order on complex manifolds.
 They interpolate between (linear) complex Poisson equations ($m = 1$) and (non linear) complex Monge-Amp\`ere equations ($m=n$).
-They arize in many geometric problems, including the $J$-flow \cite{SW} and quaternionic geometry \cite{AV}.
-They have attracted the attention of many researchers these last years.
-An account of the most relevant papers connected to this problem have been mentionned in \cite{BZ20}.
-We will not repeat them here and refer to this paper and the references therein.
+They arise in many geometric problems, including the $J$-flow \cite{SW} and quaternionic geometry \cite{AV}.
+They have attracted the attention of many researchers these last years as we will explain below.